Team-Rebirth/Lethal-Rebirth/README.md

   - **How to deal with it**: Press F1, disable autosync, then revert to vanilla mode or manually select the correct preset.
 To understand which preset is used when, check out the [BetterFog Configuration Guide](https://github.com/Team-Rebirth/Lethal-Rebirth/wiki/BetterFog).

 - **General Desync**: Terminal purchases or similar functions may become unavailable to an operator.
-  - **How to deal with it**: Affected personnel must exit and rejoin the lobby.
+  - **How to deal with it**: Affected personel must exit and rejoin the lobby.

 - **Messed up screen width**: LCUltrawide_Community most likely is responsible.
 Occurs more often on linux systems apparently.
   - **How to deal with it**: Disable the mod and restart.
 As the mod is wholly clientside, it should be save to disable.